 Benefits of Digital Microscopes

-Compared to optical micrsocope, digital microscopes have a much larger depth of field.
+Compared to optical microscopes, digital microscopes have a much larger depth of field.

 The depth of field is the z-range that is in focus at one time.